 Obviously, this phenomenon is restricted to coastal states—you’re safe from this disaster, Kansas!
 Hawaii leads the way, with its reputation for surfing and other water sports.
 Logically, the next two states, Florida and California, are likely to also have a lot of people in the water.

 Despite the many markers that adorn this map, these are relatively few shark attack fatalities given that the data goes all the way back to 1900.
-There are only about 75 shark attacks worldwide, with a very few being fatal, according to National Geographic.
-That said, the trend is rising, and recently North Carolina has seen a rash of incidents.
-The state is a distant fourth on the fatalities list, with just seven noted on the map.
+There are only about 108 shark attacks worldwide, with a very few being fatal, according to World Animal Foundation.
+That said, the trend is rising, with the number previously well below 100.

 The 1975 movie created a fear of the Great White Shark, which can grow up to 20 feet long.
 Most shark attack victims, especially the fatalities plotted on this map, cannot identify specific.
 The Great White’s 17 confirmed fatalities is second to the Tiger Shark’s 26.
 Most Tiger Shark attacks are in Hawaii.
 The Great White tends to live in colder waters, with most attacks occurring in California.
 There is some speculation that Great Whites are mistaken for Bull Sharks, which account for nine of the fatalities mapped.
 The ISAF also tracks fatal and non-fatal attacks by species.